Power Up Your Business Reach with

 -Within sixty days of receiving confirmation, the business must submit the Regional Director’s confirmation to the ROC using Form INC-22.

-An acknowledged copy of the notification sent to the state's chief secretary about the proposed change in the registered office, stating that the change will not impact the interests of the employees.
+iv) An acknowledged copy of the notification sent to the state’s chief secretary about the proposed Change Registered Office, stating that the change will not impact the interests of the employees.

 The following requirements must be met in order to transfer a registered office from one state to another:

-Give each depositor, debenture holder, and creditor of the business a separate notice informing them that they have 21 days from the notice's publication date to inform the Regional Director of their nature of interest and grounds for opposition if their interests are likely to be impacted by the proposed change to the MOA.
+vi) Give each depositor, debenture holder, and creditor of the business a separate notice informing them that they have 21 days from the notice’s publication date to inform the Regional They should clearly explain how the proposed MOA change might affect them and share any concerns or objections they may have with the Regional Director.

-The Central government will process the change request in the registered office within sixty days if no objections are raised.
+vii) The Central government will process the change request in the Change Registered Office within sixty days if no objections are raised.

 Form INC-23 is submitted with the following documents:

-A statement guaranteeing that no employees will be let go due to a change in the registered office.
+vi) A statement guaranteeing that no employees will be let go due to a Change Registered Office.

 Post Change Compliances